rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

 When you see all pods Running (1/1), hit ``ctrl-c`` to exit the screen.

-New let’s verify the data is restored.
+New let's verify the data is restored.

 Start a CQL Shell session: